ugonnaagwu/practicechangeremote/Week 2/[ENG2.3]Branching, merging, and merge conflicts.md

 It's called a "pull request" because it's asking the main branch to pull in the changes.

  **Demo: Cloning, branching, committing a repo from GitHub and open pull request**
  1. We're going to review the basics of creating a branch and merging it in GitHub.
  2. Clone the NameandFavFood repository in [Samples](https://github.com/tnt-summer-academy/Samples/tree/main/Week_2/NameandFavFood)
  3. Create a new remote repository on your GitHub
  4. Change the remote origin in the NameandFavFood cloned directory to the new created remote repository **`git remote set-url origin <the URL for the created repo on your GitHub>`**
 5. Create a new branch and checkout to the branch.
-    6. Open and edit the file in VS Code, adding your name and favorite food.
+6. Open and edit the file in VS Code, adding your name and favorite food
 7. Commit the changes to the branch.
 8. Push your branch with the changes to GitHub.
 9. Notice Compare and Pull Request in GitHub.
 10. Open a Pull Request to merge to main.
 11. Look at the pull request and complete the pull request and merge.

 <table style="border: none">
     <tr align="center">